Loanhead: Economy and commerce

 Drone imagery of Straiton Mains retail park, alongside Straiton Road.

 Straiton Retail Park includes one of only two IKEA stores in Scotland.
 Proposals have been made for Straiton to be further developed with new facilities including an 8,000 capacity events arena serving Edinburgh.
 Two hotels are included in the proposals.

 The main street, Clerk Street, is busy with traffic and local shoppers.
-Large supermarkets such as Sainsbury's and Costco are in proximity.
+Large supermarkets are in proximity.

 A large, modern industrial estate with around 100 different concerns provides a wide range of jobs for local residents.
 Businesses include: MacSweens haggis factory, and Police Scotland's Communications Centre (The Force Communications Centre, or FCC) where all radio traffic and emergency calls are handled.
 The Pentlands industrial estate was opened in the 1970s, and a number of retail and other businesses trade from the periphery of the town.
-These were from the likes of Greggs to the more industrial companies focusing on welding and steel fabrication.
+These were from the likes of food shops to more industrial companies focusing on welding and steel fabrication.